01 / threat model

 self-hostablefederatede2ee

-Don't run sensitive things through these Telegram: no E2EE by default on groups, stores everything server-side, cooperates with authorities more than the marketing implies.
-Discord: full content logging, US company, readily cooperates with law enforcement.
-WhatsApp: cloud backups may not be encrypted depending on settings, Meta owns all the metadata. iMessage: fine for most, but legal process reaching Apple costs you everything.
+Telegram: no E2EE by default on groups, stores everything server-side.
+Discord: full content logging, US company, cooperates with law enforcement.
+WhatsApp: cloud backups may not be encrypted, Meta owns all metadata. iMessage: legal process reaching Apple costs you everything.

 05 / identity